spacepy/dbprocessing/docs/scripts.rst

 printInfo.py
 ------------
-.. program:: printInfo
+.. program:: printInfo.py

-Prints a table of info about files or products or processes.
+Print summary information about entries in the database.

 .. option:: database